Florida Living Trust Lawyers Serving Palm Beach, St. Lucie and Martin Counties

 Maintain Family Privacy and Discourage Challenges

 The Living Trust is a private document and need not be filed with the court.
-That means another advantage: privacy.
-Your dispositions are not public record, as they are with a will.
+That offers another advantage: privacy.
+Your dispositions are not public record, as they are with a Will.
 That also reduces the possibility of your plan being challenged by any disgruntled heirs.

 Estate Tax Advantages

 In certain circumstances you may find it preferable to appoint a third party rather than a relative as successor trustee.
 For example, you may believe that time constraints or questionable integrity will interfere with your adult child's ability to handle the job.
 Also, if your adult children do not get along, choosing a third party can be preferable to choosing just one child, which may inflame sibling rivalries, or to appointing all your children as co-trustees and somehow hoping that they can work together amicably.
-A bank, broker or Accredited Investment Fiduciary™ may serve as a third-party trustee.
+A bank or brokerage may serve as a third-party trustee.

 Contact The Karp Law Firm for all you Florida estate planning needs.
 We're here to help!